 - The data available on the type and scale of scams is of poor quality

-In response to these findings, we have developed a programme of work aimed at reducing fraudsters’ ability to perpetrate scams and, when they do occur, increasing the chance that the victim will be able to recover the funds.
+In response to these findings, we developed a programme of work aimed at reducing fraudsters’ ability to perpetrate scams and, when they do occur, increasing the chance that the victim will be able to recover the funds.